 - WV Fellow AASP Listed on USOC Sport Psychology Registry

 Ed is a Licensed Psychologist in the state of West Virginia.
-Ed completed an American Psychological Association-approved doctoral psychology internship at Duke University’s Counseling and Psychological Service in 1988.
-Since 1990, he has served as a psychologist for the West Virginia University Department of Intercollegiate Athletics and is a part-time staff member of Well WVU and the WVU Carruth Center for Counseling and Psychiatric Services.
+Etzel completed an American Psychological Association-approved doctoral psychology internship at Duke University’s Counseling and Psychological Service in 1988.
+Since 1990, he has served as a part-time psychologist for the West Virginia University Department of Intercollegiate Athletics and is a part-time staff member of Well WVU and the WVU Carruth Center for Counseling and Psychiatric Services.

-Ed is involved in the provision of counseling services for personal, career, and sport performance enhancement concerns, consultation with WVUIA staff on mental health issues.
-Ed is listed as a consultant on the U.S. Olympic Committee’s Sport Psychology Registry.
-He serves as Chair of the American Psychological Association’s Division 47 Education Committee and served as Chair of the Association of Applied Sport Psychology’s Ethics Committee from 1998 to 2007 and is currently a menber of that commitee.
-Ed is a Fellow in the Association of Applied Sport Psychology and received the American Psychological Association’s Division 47 Distinguished Contribution to Education in sport and exercise psychology award in 2009.
-Ed has served as a member of the WVU Faculty Senate and Faculty Senate Executive Committee, the Council for Women’s Concerns, the Social Justice Council and Alcohol and Other Drug Advisory Committee.
+Etzel is involved in the provision of counseling services for personal, career, and sport performance enhancement concerns, consultation with WVUIA staff on mental health issues.
+He is listed as a consultant on the U.S. Olympic Committee’s Sport Psychology Registry and serves as Chair of the American Psychological Association’s Division 47 Education Committee.
+Etzel previously served as Chair of the Association of Applied Sport Psychology’s Ethics Committee from 1998 to 2007 and is chair 2016 to present.